bitmeta69/securedrop/PROPOSAL.md

 1. Generalize indexing, versioning, and fetching across entities (API endpoints over database models).
-2. Favor strict equality checks (between global and resource-level versions) over pagination or cursors.
+2. Favor strict equality checks (between global, shard-level, and/or resource-level versions) over pagination or cursors.
 3. Minimize both round trips and data cost over Tor.
 4. Optimize for the steady state where there's nothing to do.
 5. Make only non-breaking additions to the Journalist API and ORM layer.